 Improvements are more likely to stick if you start small and gradually build them into your life, one at a time.

-So for healthy, long-lasting results, take one or two of these tips and try them out for a week to see what works for you before trying some more.
+So for a healthier New Year and longer-lasting results, take one or two of these tips and try them out for a week to see what works for you before trying some more.

 2 Eat more fruit and veg

 Experts at Healthy Ireland* recommend we eat up to 7 portions of fruit and veg each day.

 Sound like too much worthy chomping?

 Here are some healthy hacks to help get you started.